Self-driving car: Ford

 In February 2024, a driver using the Ford BlueCruise hands-free driving feature struck and killed the driver of a stationary car with no lights on in the middle lane of a freeway in Texas.

 In March 2024, a drunk driver who was speeding, holding her cell phone, and using BlueCruise on a Pennsylvania freeway struck and killed two people who had been driving two cars.
 The first car had become disabled and was on the left shoulder with part of the car in the left driving lane.
 The second driver had parked his car behind the first car presumably to help the first driver.
 The NTSB is investigating both incidents.

 Total incidents

-The NHTSA began mandating incident reports from autonomous vehicle companies in June 2021.
-Some reports cite incidents from as early as August 2019, with current data available through June 17, 2024.
+The US National Highway Traffic Safety Administration began mandating incident reports from autonomous vehicle companies in June 2021.
+Some reports cite incidents from as early as August 2019, with current data available through 17 June 2024.

 There have been a total of 3,979 autonomous vehicle incidents (both ADS and ADAS) reported during this timeframe.
 2,146 of those incidents (53.9%) involved Tesla vehicles.